sablier-labs/docs/README.md

 # Sablier Documentation

 This website contains all documentation for Sablier, including older protocol releases.
-It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+It is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Installation